amaurybsouza/aboutme/README.md

 ## Who I am?

-Hello, my name is Amaury, I am a Systems Engineer, focused on IaC, automation and Linux with a background in banking and governement environments, I have more than 8 years of experience in support of mission-critical platforms and technical participation of complex projects.
-My career is based on Ops, and following the evolution of technology on the IT market, I adapted my career adhering to the pillars of DevOps and the premise of automation and collaboration.
+I’m a System Engineer, Content Creator and Speaker.
+Focused on Infrastructure as Code (IaC), automation and Linux with a hard background in banking.
+I have more than 8 years of experience in support of mission-critical platforms and technical participation in complex projects.
+My career is based in Ops and following the evolution of technology on the IT market, I adapted my career adhering to the pillars of DevOps and the premise of automation and collaboration.

-IT professional experienced on infrastructure (on-premise environment), like Linux servers (patching, troubleshooting, networking, filesystems), VMware, Ansible, Red Hat Satellite, Shell Scripting, Regex and several tools to managing the Linux servers and the infrastructure.

-When not working at my day job you can find me writing DevOps posts on Medium, collaborating on Github, giving presentations about Linux, Ansible, Terraform and DevOps in general.
+When not working at my day job you can find me writing about DevOps on Medium, collaborating on GitHub/GitLab, giving presentations about Linux, Ansible, Terraform and DevOps in general.
 Over the course of my career, I have developed notable projects with strong adoption in the IT community, around Linux, Shell Scripts, Ansible and Terraform.

 ## Latest articles